 The park is open 24-hours during the season, so before or after the shuttle hours, the road is open to anyone who wants to venture out on it.
 Just know that you may need to back up to a wider section of road if you meet another vehicle.
 If you’re lucky, the only thing that will approach your vehicle is a black bear scurrying across the road into the woods.

 At the end of the road, you’ll find a small parking lot outside the trailhead.
-The hike is short – less than a mile and fairly level so the walking was easy.
-The postpile comes into view suddenly, a very strange sight indeed.
-There are tall stone pillars ascending out of a pile of broken rock.
+The hike is short – less than a mile and fairly level so the walking is easy.
+Devils Postpile comes into view suddenly, a very strange sight indeed.
+There are tall, 60-foot stone pillars ascending out of a pile of broken rock.
 Look closely and you’ll notice the oddly hexagonal shape of the columns.
 A nearby interpretive sign explains:

 “Molten lava and glacial ice shaped these unusual rock columns.
 Basaltic lava more than 400 feet deep filled this narrow valley nearly 100,000 years ago.
 As the lava cooled, cracks formed on the surface to release built-up tension.
 These cracks formed into hexagons, one of nature’s most efficient and stable shapes.
 The cracks deepened as the interior cooled to form basaltic columns.
 During the last ice age, about 20,000 years ago, a glacier exposed this cliff of columns and polished the top surface.
 The postpile continues to be sculpted by weathering and earthquakes that break and change the formation.”